kfjahnke/envutil/README.md

 a part of the full 360X180 degree environment.
 This routes to different code, because the parts of the output which don't receive input have to be masked out, and because projections apart from spherical (which is present for lat/lon environments anyway) have to be dealt with.
-Supported projections for mounted images are 'rectilinear', 'spherical', 'cylindrical', 'stereographic'  and 'fisheye'. hfov is in degrees.
-These three values must be followed by the facet's orinetation, given as three 'Euler angles' (ywa, pich, roll).
+All projections are supported. hfov is in degrees - for cubemaps pass 90.
+The three values must be followed by the facet's orinetation, given as three 'Euler angles' (yaw, pich, roll).
 If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
 All six values (image filename, projection, hfov, ywa, pict, roll) must be passed after --facet, separated by space.
-Currently, there is an issue with itp -1 (OIIO pick-up) with the default settings when the mounted image is a 360 degree fisheye - some artifacts show near the 'back pole'.
-Use other interpolators, or disable the code relying on derivatives (use --stwidth 0).

 You may pass more than one facet.
 Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of